coder/coder/docs/about/architecture.md

 ##### Workload resources

-- Use Terraform to deploy at least one **Coder Server Replica** with _Coder Server_ instances and provisioners.
+- Use Terraform to deploy at least one **Coder Server Replica** per availability zone with _Coder Server_ instances and provisioners.
+High availability is recommended but not essential for small deployments.
 - Single replica deployment is a special case that can address a tiny/small/proof-of-concept installation on a single virtual machine serving less than 100 workspace users.